cheqd/product-docs/tutorials/did-registrar/create-a-resource.md

 </details>

-**NOTE:** If there are n verification methods for the controller then n signatures are required to publish a DID
+**NOTE:** If there are 'n' verification methods for the controller then 'n' signatures are required to publish a DID

 Copy the Result value from the response